loongallday/core-erp/README.md

 supabase functions deploy update-user-locale --project-ref <project-ref>
 ```

-Or clone the `@core-erp/entity` repository and deploy from there.
+Or use functions from the `../core-entity` directory.

 ### Hosting Options